pinkkila/stories/guide/cicd-guide.md

 ### Spring Cloud AWS Secrets Manager

-- Because we are later hosting database in AWS and use **AWS Secrets Manager** for storing and managing database credentials, we can use Spring Cloud AWS Secrets Manager dependency
+- Because we are later hosting database in AWS and use **AWS Secrets Manager** for storing and managing database credentials, we can use *Spring Cloud AWS Secrets Manager dependency*
-- Add dependency to `build.gradle` (For some reason the version number is needed in secrets-manager.
-Check the latest from Maven Central):
+- Add dependency to `build.gradle` (For some reason the version number is needed in secrets-manager dependency.
+Check the latest from the Maven Central):

 ```
     implementation 'io.awspring.cloud:spring-cloud-aws-starter-secrets-manager:3.4.0'